 Sure, IVF was a significant part of my life at the time.
 But I wish I didn’t live there for so long.
 I made it part of me because I kept it to myself and I put my life on hold while trying to get pregnant.
 I’d put off studying for my Diploma of Accounting for a few years, in case I got pregnant.
 I started and finished my diploma the year we did IVF, and I had my diploma by the time I got pregnant.

 While I do have IVF regrets, it’s still my experience and my story.
-I wouldn’t change a thing.
+I wouldn’t change a thing, just like all of my other regrets.